Digital microfluidics: Mass spectrometry

 A significant barrier to the widespread integration of DMF with mass spectrometry is biological contamination, often termed bio-fouling.
-High thoroughput analysis is a significant advantage in the use of DMF systems, but means that they are particularly suscpetible to cross contamination between experiments.
+High throughput analysis is a significant advantage in the use of DMF systems, but means that they are particularly susceptible to cross contamination between experiments.
 As a result, the coupling of DMF with mass spectrometry often requires the integration of a variety of methods to prevent cross contamination such as multiple washing steps, biologically compatible surfactants, and or super hydrophobic surfaces to prevent droplet adsorption.
 In one example, a reduction in cross contaminant signal during the characterization of an amino acid required 4-5 wash steps between each sample droplet for the contamination intensity to fall below the limit of detection.

 Miniature Mass Spectrometers

 Conventional mass spectrometers are often large as well as prohibitively expensive and complex in their operation which has led to the increased attractiveness of miniature mass spectrometers (MMS) for a variety of applications.
 MMS are optimized towards affordability and simple operation, often forgoing the need for experienced technicians, having a low cost of manufacture, and being small enough in size to allow for the transfer of data collection from the laboratory into the field.
 These advantages often come at the cost of reduced performance where MMS resolution, as well as the limits of detection and quantitation, are often barely adequate to perform specialized tasks.
 The integration of DMF with MMS has the potential for significant improvement of MMS systems by increasing throughput, resolution, and automation, while decreasing solvent cost, enabling lab grade analysis at a much reduced cost.
 In one example the use of a custom DMF system for urine drug testing enabled the creation of an instrument weighing only 25 kg with performance comparable to standard laboratory analysis.